-If you want to make a small gift even more special, this pojagi bag will do it.
+To make a small gift even more special, give it in this beautiful pojagi bag.
 It is about 5″ wide and 4″ deep, so it’s the perfect size for gift cards or jewelry.

-For this project, you will need handkerchief linen, size 8 Perle cotton, matching quilting cotton, and narrow ribbon.
-You will also need to make a special template for this bag.
+You need to make a special pattern for this bag.
 Fold a piece of paper in half, and mark 3″ from the fold and 5″ long.
 Cut so that it curves from the bottom point up to the top edge.

 When you open, it will give you the shape of the bag.
 You might need to trim the bottom, so that it is a gentle curve and not a point.
 Trace this onto cardboard.
 You will use this template later.